constantineMelios-zz/tv-search-app/README.md

 - react icons
 - styled reset

-I chose to do a Star Wars Film Order site
+I chose to do a TV series search app

+Home page: canvas on SVG